 The id controls all of a person’s instinctual behaviors.
 Since the id is primitive and instinctual, it operates on an unconscious level.

 Also, it is guided by what Freud referred to as the pleasure principle.
 The pleasure principle works to pursue the immediate gratification of any need or desire that a person has.
 For example, feelings of hunger produce an immediate desire for food.
 When these needs are not met, people may experience feelings of anxiety, tension, or unease.

 Not every need or want that a person experiences can be satisfied immediately.
 If you were to try to satisfy an urge at the wrong time in the wrong setting, you might find yourself behaving in ways that are inappropriate or socially unacceptable.

 What Is the Ego?

 It operates on what Freud described as the reality principle.
-Where the id’s demands are unconscious, unrealistic, or at times unacceptable, the ego’s goal is to fulfill those desires in a way that accounts for reality.
+Where the id’s demands are unconscious, unrealistic, or unacceptable, the ego’s goal is to fulfill those desires in a way that accounts for reality.
 This means assessing the situation and weighing the pros and cons of taking an action.

 What Is the Superego?

 The superego is part of personality that strives for moral behavior.
 It is made up of all the internalized beliefs, values, and morals that people learn from their parents and from their society.
 It is the last component of personality to form and usually begins to emerge sometime between the ages of three and five.